Get Updates, Tips and Insights

 Joe maintains an appointment at UC San Diego where he directs the Motion Capture and Brain Dynamics laboratory at the Institute for Neural Computation at UC San Diego and co-directs the Power of Neurogaming (PoNG) Center.
 Joe likes to use the tools of virtual reality, neural imaging, and psychophysics to study how humans deal with the noisy, ever-changing, and confusing environments we evolved in.
 Through this and his training in computational physics, he has 10+ years of integrating cutting-edge pieces of technology into coherent systems.

 Donna brings 30 years of industry experience and a background in STEM (science, technology, engineering and math) education research to BrainLeap.
-She is focused on business development and excited about where future research may take us.
+She is focused on customer engagement and excited about where future research may take us.
 She’s also very good at finding bugs in software 🙂

 Michael has designed and built one of the BrainLeap games and works on improving usability on an ongoing basis – from improving game play to the user interface.
 He is also BrainLeap’s primary quality assurance tester.